-4.2.2 Not sure what to choose?
+4.2.1 Not sure what to choose?

-- The Holoscan container image on NGC it the safest way to ensure all the dependencies are present with the expected versions (including Torch and ONNX Runtime), and should work on most Linux distributions.
+- The Holoscan container image on NGC it the safest way to ensure all the dependencies are present with the expected versions (including torch[?]).
 It is the simplest way to run the embedded examples, while still allowing you to create your own C++ and Python Holoscan application on top of it.
-These benefits come at a cost: - large image size from the numerous (some of them optional) dependencies.
-If you need a lean runtime image, see section below. - standard inconvenience that exist when using Docker, such as more complex run instructions for proper configuration. - If you are confident in your ability to manage dependencies on your own in your host environment, the Holoscan Debian package should provide all the capabilities needed to use the Holoscan SDK, assuming you are on Ubuntu 22.04. - If you are not interested in the C++ API but just need to work in Python, or want to use a different version than Python 3.10, you can use the Holoscan python wheels on PyPI.
-While they are the easiest solution to install the SDK, it might require the most work to setup your environment with extra dependencies based on your needs.
+These benefits come with the standard inconvenience that exist when using Docker, such as more complex run instructions for proper configuration.
+Also, supporting Rivermax or the CLI require more work than the other solutions at this time. - If you are confident in your ability to manage dependencies on your own in your host environment, the Holoscan Debian package should provide all the capabilities needed to use the Holoscan SDK. - If you are not interested in the C++ API but just need to work in Python, or want to use a newer version than Python 3.8 (up to 3.11), you can use the Holoscan python wheels on PyPI (just pip install holoscan).
+While they are the easiest solution to get started, you might need additional work to setup your environment with adequate dependencies depending on your needs.